ncmd/cavalry/readme.md

 - preview - done
 - create organization - done
 - invite member to organization - done
+- there needs to be an array or values or objects containing a list of all users who starred post - done
+- reducer action to add star on post store - done
+- reducer action to remove star on post - done

 ## MISC
 - github friendly